 Scroll down for your cheat sheet

 Histograms are available on the vast majority of cameras and they are a simple way of assessing two important things.
-If you never use them, or you're not quite sure what they're supposed to show, read on to get up to speed – and scroll down to the bottom for your handy cheat sheet.
+If you never use them, or you're not quite sure what they're supposed to show, read on to get up to speed – and scroll down to the bottom for your handy cheat sheet on how to read a histogram.

 A camera's histogram is a graphical representation of the tonal range in your image.
 In other words, it shows you how much of your scene will record as a shadow, how much as a highlight and how much in between.